ZerooCoool/katacoda-scenarios/CI-gradle-github/step4.md

 ## Creating the project from the scratch
-In this section we will go thorugh how to setup a Java project with gradle.
+In this section we will go through how to setup a Java project with gradle.

 Run the following command,